rGradeStd/AI-Learning-Goals/README.md

 - Think Stats [Allen B. Downey]
 - Think Bayes [Allen B. Downey]

-Papers i will read, implement and summarize possibly post on here in tex or medium post's
+Papers i will read, implement and summarize, possibly post on here in tex or medium posts.

 Fill in unknown and or weak concepts, Quantstart articles have very solid resourses https://www.quantstart.com/articles